isjfk/UselessTank/code/Ubuntu-20.04-amd64/README.md

-# Install Ubuntu Desktop 18.04.4 LTS amd64
+# Install Ubuntu Desktop 20.04 LTS amd64

 ## Prepare the USB driver with Ubuntu image
-Flash image "ubuntu-18.04.4-desktop-amd64.iso" into TF card by balenaEtcher.
+Flash image "ubuntu-20.04-desktop-amd64.iso" into USB-disk by balenaEtcher.
-Boot computer with the USB driver and install Ubuntu.
+Boot computer with the USB driver and install Ubuntu, change following options while install:
+- Installtion Type
+  Erase disk and install Ubuntu
+- Where are you?
+  China Time
+- Who are you?
+  - Your name
+    tank
+  - Your computer's name
+    tank-xxx
+    Replace xxx with number start from 101.
+E.g. tank-101.
+  - Pick a username
+    tank
+  - Password
+    Initial0
+  - Select "Log in automatically"

 ## Configure WiFi
   Login into Ubuntu desktop, connect to WiFi in status bar of upper right conor.